ibnumardini/logn/README.md

 ## Configuration

-You can put this config in init function
+You can put this config in init function.

 ```go
 os.Setenv("logn_app_name", "Logn-App LOG") // your app name